EdiH-95/cleaning-data-with-MySQL/README.md

-# As a dataset was used Nashville housing with data from 2013 up to 2019.
-In this project few changes were done in order to clean the data before filtering it.
+# As a datasets were used Nashville housing and Tech Layoffs from 2019 to Present,in these projects necesarry steps were taken in order to prepare the dataset for further analyses.